OpenDSA/OpenDSA/RST/en/Glossary.rst

    dynamic programming
       An approach to designing algorithms that works by storing a table of results for subproblems.
-      A typical cause for excessive cost in recursive algorithms is that different branches of the recursion might solve the same subproblem.
+      A typical cause for excessive cost in :term:`recursive <recursion>`
+      algorithms is that different branches of the recursion might solve the same subproblem.
       Dynamic programming uses a table to store information about which subproblems have already been solved, and uses the stored information to immediately give the answer for any repeated